kalendar/assessments/srl/strategies/managing_environment/medium-summary.md

 You are someone who **occasionally** limits disruptions or distractions when completing your schoolwork.
-It is a very good idea to get into the habit of creating a quiet, comfortablel place to do your work.
+It is a very good idea to get into the habit of creating a quiet, comfortable place to do your work.

 Please read some environment management strategies below AND then click on the **More Info** button to dig even deeper.